semiherdogan/custom-red-language-scripts/README.md

-# custom-red-scripts
+# My custom red language scripts
-My custom red scripts
+Custom "red language" scripts that i use for daily basis.